Salt Lake City Medicare and Medicaid Fraud Lawyer

 - Duplicate services

 RACs affect most healthcare providers, and there are instances when physicians have found themselves dealing with a host of complications due to failing these audits.
 You can be charged with obstructing a Medicare or Medicaid audit if you fail to respond promptly and adequately to an audit request.
 Your attorney can help you understand this process at greater length.
+Contact our Salt Lake City Medicaid and Medicare fraud lawyer for help.

 For anyone charged with Medicare and Medicaid fraud in Utah, the state must establish that he or she engaged in the criminal activity “knowingly, intentionally, or recklessly.”
 In a nutshell, all three of these types of conduct is essentially more than a mere error.
 Your attorney can help you understand what this means and what types of conduct typically meet the legal requirements warranting a potential criminal conviction.